carnisj/bcdi/CONTRIBUTING.md

 1. Click on the “Code” button.
 Select “HTTPS” is selected, unless you’ve set up SSH.
    Click on the clipboard icon to copy the address.
 1. Open a terminal.
 Navigate to a directory where you want to put your repository.
-1. Clone your fork of BCDI to your local computer: `https://github.com/your-name/bcdi. git`.
+1. Clone your fork of BCDI to your local computer: `https://github. com/your-name/bcdi.git`.
 This will create a BCDI subdirectory inside the directory you were already in.
 1. Synchronize your local clone with the original repository (you can use a different name from upstream, though it is a common usage): `git remote add upstream https://github.com/carnisj/bcdi.git`